zhonghan721/tp/docs/DeveloperGuide.md

 * 1f.
 User specifies both customer and delivery date fields.
     * 1f1.
 DMS displays a list of deliveries filtered by the specified customer and delivery date.

       Use Case Ends.
+* 1g.
+User specifies customer, delivery date and status fields.
+    * 1g1.
+DMS displays a list of deliveries filtered by the specified customer, delivery date and status.

+      Use Case Ends.